emmajanedrews/base-template/_posts/2017-12-13-should-you-buy-or-sell-first-a-story-of-heartache.md

 {% include youtube.html %}

 Should you buy first or sell first?
-I get the dilemma: You don’t want to lose a whole bunch of money, but you also don’t want to homeless either.
+I get the dilemma: You don’t want to lose a whole bunch of money, but you also don’t want to end up homeless either.
 Today, we’re going to discuss some mistakes that buyers and sellers make that can cause them to lose sleep, money, and even your marbles.

 One of the traps that are easily avoidable I see people frequently fall into can be summed up in this example:

 Tom and Mary are excited to move, but they want to make sure they find the right place first, so they go out with their agent right away to start looking at places.
 It takes a little time, but they find a place that they fall in love with.
 They go to write an offer and at this time, they start talking to **a mortgage broker who informs them that they can’t buy a property without selling their property first.
 Oops.**

 But since they just love the property, they decide to put in an offer anyway, one that’s subject to the sale of their home.
-After lengthy negotiation, they come to an agreement on price and terms.
+After a lengthy negotiation, they come to an agreement on price and terms.
 It’s about $10,000 more than the market value because the sellers demanded a premium due to the risks involved with the clause that makes the transaction subject to the sale of the buyers’ home. **They decide to go for it.&nbsp;**

 Tom and Mary also understand that **if another offer comes along, they’re going to have to waive all of their conditions, not just the sale of their home.** That means that if something comes up within the week, they’ll have to waive their financing and home inspection right away.&nbsp;

-Tom and Mary are eager to get their home going, so they don’t have time to the necessary repairs or even stage their home.
+Tom and Mary are eager to get their home going, so they don’t have time to make the necessary repairs or even stage their home.
 They decide to put it at about $5,000 under the last comparable sale—**they figure it will sell a little faster this way too, and what’s another $5,000?**

 Things are going well on the purchase of their dream home; the home inspection went well, and the last-minute financing was sorted out as well.
 Now they even have an offer on their place.
 However, this offer is about $20,000 under their already aggressive price.
 They can’t accept that; that’s crazy!